leobrowning92/pointswarm/README.md

 # generative-art

-The works focus on generated color palates, iether by kmean clustering of the colors from a sample image, or via random generation.
-These color palates are then exploded using particle motion.
+The work is a personal project which focus on generated color palates, iether by kmean clustering of the colors from a sample image, or via random generation.
+These color palates are then expressed using particle motion across a 2D canvas.
+An example is shown below:

 ![Example](sourceimages/example.jpg)